jfrog/build-info/README.md

 ```
 > gradle clean build
 ```
-To build the code without tests, add to the "clean build" command the flag "-x test", for example:
+To build the code without running the tests, add to the "clean build" command the "-x test" option, for example:
 ```
 > ./gradlew clean build -x test
 ```